-- Unit Cost Breakdowns: N/A - 9.
-A. In the execution of the Agreement, no person shall on the grounds of race, color, religion, sex, disability, or national origin be excluded from full employment rights, be denied the benefits of, or otherwise subject to discrimination under any program, service or activity under the provisions of any and all applicable Federal and state laws against discrimination.
+7. Unit Cost Breakdowns: N/A

+- 8. A. In the execution of the Agreement, no person shall on the grounds of race, color, religion, sex, disability, or national origin be excluded from full employment rights, be denied the benefits of, or otherwise subject to discrimination under any program, service or activity under the provisions of any and all applicable Federal and state laws against discrimination.
 Bidder shall furnish all information and reports required by the rules, regulations, and order of the Secretary of Labor for purposes of investigating to determine compliance with such laws. - B. Bidder shall observe the provisions of the Kansas Acts Against Discrimination and shall not discriminate against any person in the performance of work under the Agreement because or race, religion, color, sex, physical handicap unrelated to such person's ability to engage in the particular work, national origin or ancestry. - C. In all solicitations or advertisements for employees, Bidder shall include the phrase, "equal opportunity employer", or similar phrase approved by the Owner. - D. If bidder fails to comply with the provisions of K.S.A.
-441031, bidder shall be deemed to have breached the Agreement and it may be canceled, terminated or suspended in whole or in part, by Owner. - E. If bidder is found guilty of a violation of the Kansas Acts Against Discrimination under a decision or order of Owner that has become final, bidder shall be deemed to have breached the present Agreement and it may be canceled, terminated, or suspended in whole or in part, by Owner. - F. Bidder shall include the provisions of paragraphs A through E above in every subcontract or purchase order so that such provisions shall be binding upon all subcontractors and vendors. - 10.
-The undersigned hereby proposes and agrees to substantially and/or finally complete the work or segments of the work on or before the scheduled dates listed in Section 010100 Summary of Work, and to pay as liquidated damages the corresponding amount stipulated in Section 010100 Summary of Work for each consecutive calendar day thereafter that the work or segment of the work remains substantially and/or finally incomplete in accordance with the Contract Documents.
-This provision shall be applied, and the daily liquidated damages amount(s) shall be calculated separately as to each substantial and/or final complete date stated.
+441031, bidder shall be deemed to have breached the Agreement and it may be canceled, terminated or suspended in whole or in part, by Owner. - E. If bidder is found guilty of a violation of the Kansas Acts Against Discrimination under a decision or order of Owner that has become final, bidder shall be deemed to have breached the present Agreement and it may be canceled, terminated, or suspended in whole or in part, by Owner. - F. Bidder shall include the provisions of paragraphs A through E above in every subcontract or purchase order so that such provisions shall be binding upon all subcontractors and vendors.

+9. The undersigned hereby proposes and agrees to substantially and/or finally complete the work or segments of the work on or before the scheduled dates listed in Section 010100 Summary of Work, and to pay as liquidated damages the corresponding amount stipulated in Section 010100 Summary of Work for each consecutive calendar day thereafter that the work or segment of the work remains substantially and/or finally incomplete in accordance with the Contract Documents.
+This provision shall be applied, and the daily liquidated damages amount(s) shall be calculated separately as to each substantial and/or final complete date stated. ork Ily

-11. Accompanying the Bid is Bid Security of at least 5% of the bid in the form of a Bid Bond in the amount of Dollars (\$
+10. Accompanying the Bid is Bid Security of at least 5% of the he bid in the form of a Bid Bond in the amount of

+delay and extra expen se caused the Owner, if the under), ed shall be retained as liquidated damages for ersigned fails to execute the Contract and furn e time stated in the Contract Documents. the nish

-12. reject any and all bids has been reserved by od of sixty (60) days from the opening. the
+11. reject any and all bids has been reserved by od of sixty (60) days from the opening. the

 Date th nis day of , 201

 Name of Bidder

-Addres ss of Bidder
+Addres s of Bidder

-Author ized Officer
+Authori zed Officer

+x

 Title

-Teleph none Number
+Telepho one Number

 (Seal)

-ATTES STED:
+ATTES TED: